THE HIDDEN HAND OF GOD

 anyone ever considered Divine Intervention can also be used to

 teach hard lessons?
-The Lord's Prayer asks
+Based on

 this cheating experience, I had every right to ask